libraries-fi/kirkanta-api/doc/documentation.md

 schedules       | Service times for specified period of time.
 See endpoint `/schedules`.

 - Amount of returned service times can be controlled with parameters `period.start` and `period.end`.
+- Note that the maximum number of schedules per request is limited internally to 5 000 rows.

 ### Related data
 Include related data into the results using parameter `refs`.